Corri Wilson: Political career

+Wilson was the second-placed candidate on the party list for the South Scotland region, though she was unsuccessful, as were the other Alba candidates in that election.

+She stood in Ayr, Carrick and Cumnock at the 2024 general election, receiving 1.2% of the vote.

 Controversies

 In 2016, Wilson and Chic Brodie, an SNP MSP representing the South Scotland electoral region at the Scottish Parliament, faced controversy over a public expenses scandal, with Chic Brodie transferring £87,616 of public expenses into Corri Wilson's Caledonii Resources for "outsourced constituency work" after her election as councillor to the Ayr East ward in 2012, with some £20,000 being transferred during the Scottish independence referendum campaign in 2014 and a further £20,000 being transferred during the 2015 UK general election campaign, well in excess of Independent Parliamentary Standards Authority guidelines.
 The expenses were not recorded within Corri Wilson's Register of Members' Interests.
 Caledonii Resources was later dissolved in May 2017.